 Rock salt is incredibly heavy, especially in bulk.
 Ensure that, wherever your salt is stored, you can easily transport it to your snow removal sites.
 That may mean loading it into the back of your truck or investing in a salt spreader.
 Either way, make sure you have the ability to get it where it needs to go.

-But part of running a successful business is in crossing your Ts and dotting your Is.
-And storing ice melt and bulk salt are an important component to keeping your clients happy.
+But part of running a successful business is in crossing your T’s and dotting your I’s.
+And storing bulk salt is an important component of keeping your clients happy.
 As long as your bulk salt storage solution is central, weatherproof, safe, and easily transported then you'll rest easy knowing you'll be one of the first fleets out before the next big storm.